fintelia/terra/README.md

 cargo run --release
 ```

-The first time you run Terra, it will download and process some large
+The first time you run Terra, it may take a minute or two to stream the necessary
-datasets.
-Don't worry if you have to kill the process part way through, on
+files.
+Don't worry if you have to kill the process part way through, on subsequent
-subsequent runs it will resume where it left off.
+runs it will resume where it left off.

 Once that step is done, you should see the main Terra window.
 You can navigate
 with the arrow keeps, and increase/decrease your altitude via the Space and Z
 keys respectively.
 Joystick controls are also supported if one is detected.
 To
 exit, press Escape.

+You can also pass `--help` to see some other command line options.

 ### System Requirements